TOHTics/celeste_server/README.md

 - Add error codes
 - Finish basic services
 - Add better parsing for the point values
-- Add JSON support for receiving data
+- Add JSON support for receiving data from a logger

 # Building
 One can build the celeste server by creating another directory and just using cmake: